Mascot, New South Wales

 Mascot is an inner south suburb of Sydney, in the state of New South Wales, Australia.
-Mascot is located 7 kilometres south of the Sydney central business district and is one of the administrative centres of the Bayside Council.
+Mascot is located 7 km south of the Sydney central business district and is one of the administrative centres of the Bayside Council.
 A small part of Mascot is located in the Inner West Council.
 Mascot is on the northwest side of Botany Bay and contains Sydney Airport.